Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Sampling and Packet Encoding

 \subsubsection{\gls{IENC}}

-The basic idea of this encoding method is to encode sampling interval classes into an index table.
+The basic idea is to encode sampling interval classes into an index table.
 The overhead of timestamp encoding varies based on the distribution of the interval classes.
 Figure~\ref{fig:packet}(c) shows the packet format of this encoding method.
-The two main tables used for timestamp encoding are \gls{TST} and \gls{TIT}.
-The \gls{TST} includes the classes of sample conversion intervals, which takes a maximum of $\textrm{2\:bytes}$ to encode each interval (instead of $\textrm{8\:bytes}$).
+The two main tables used for timestamp encoding are \acrfull{TST} and \gls{TIT}.
+The \gls{TST} includes the classes of sample conversion intervals, and each interval is encoded with $\textrm{2\:bytes}$ (instead of $\textrm{8\:bytes}$).
 The total number of interval classes is denoted by the variable $c$.
-The number of bits required to represent each class is $k$, denoting the interval as a coefficient of $\textrm{1\:ns}$.
-Two variables $c$ and $k$ are added to the packet before the \gls{TST} to inform the server about the size of the table to decode.
+Each interval is represented as a coefficient of $\textrm{1\:ns}$, and the number of bits required to represent each class is $k$.
+Two variables $c$ and $k$ are used to inform the server about the size of the table to decode.
 For each sample $S[i]$ where $i > 1$, there is a corresponding entry in the \gls{TIT} that refers to an entry of \gls{TST}.
 Since \gls{TST} has $c$ entries, each entry in the \gls{TIT} is $\log_{2}c$ bits.
 With this, the \gls{TIT} specifies the interval between each pair of consecutive samples. \textit{Base Time} is the nanosecond timestamp of the first sample in the packet.
-By using {Base Time}, \gls{TST}, and \gls{TIT}, we can reconstruct the temporal sample information in the server.